 The extended essay is an in-depth study of a focused topic normally chosen by a student from one of his or her six chosen subjects for the IB diploma.
 It is intended to promote high-level research and writing skills, intellectual discovery and creativity.
 It provides students with an opportunity to engage in personal research in a topic of their own choice, under the guidance of a supervisor (a teacher in the school).
 This leads to a major piece of formally presented, structured writing, in which ideas and findings are communicated in a reasoned and coherent manner, appropriate to the subject chosen.

 All Diploma programme students complete an extended essay under the supervision of their supervisor.
-In similarity to the MYP personal project, the extended essay is on a topic of the student’s choice and is completed in his or her own time.
+The Extended Essay, like the Personal Project, is based on a topic of the student’s choice and is completed in his or her own time.

 The IBCP at OIS consist of two DP subjects, the core and the vocational course on Graphic Design or Child Care at the nearby ValDoRio vocational school: